 Funding for the Underserved

-Speaking of making things easier, Western Union Foundation and its partners provide tools and resources for workforce training, scholarships for higher education, and direct aid to communities in crisis.
+Speaking of making things easier, Western Union Foundation empowers migrants and refugees with the job skills, training, and education needed to succeed in today’s global economy.
 While talent may be universal, opportunity is not.
-So for over 20 years, WU Foundation has invested in changing lives for the better.
-Through Opportunity Beyond Borders, we collaborate with nonprofits around the world to provide migrants and refugees with the skills needed for better jobs and a chance at a better life.
-We also respond in times of disaster or humanitarian crises to aid in the rebuilding of communities.
-Overall, we have funded over 2,000 non-governmental organizations (NGOs) with over $131 million given.
+Through the Opportunity Beyond Borders commitment, the Foundation collaborates with nonprofits around the world to provide migrants and refugees with the skills needed for better jobs and a chance at a better life.
+They also respond in times of disaster or humanitarian crises to aid in the rebuilding of communities.
+Overall, the Foundation has supported over 2,000 non-governmental organizations (NGOs) by investing over $140 million.

 Learn more about immigrant and refugee experiences by following #CelebrateImmigrants on social media.
 Check out Newest Americans, virtually visit the My America: The Exhibit by the American Writers Museum, or look into local events in your city.